butterfly-ops/docs/design.md

 to create different Designs for each Category or Product.
 You may have a single Product Detail Design for all Products.

 >[!TIP]
-> You can also define Design of a Specific Item or Design of Group of Items.
+> You can also define Design for a Specific Item or Group of Items.

 ### Widgets